String topology on the space of paths with endpoints in a submanifold: Definition and basic properties of the path product

 See \cite[Appendix A]{hingston:2017} for details on this relative cap product.
 In the following commutative diagram we shall always use this cap product.
 For the rest of this proof we shall use the shorthand notation $P$ for $P^f$, $U$ for $U_{C^f}$ as well as $\mathrm{R}$ for the retraction $\mathrm{R}_{C^f}$ and $\tau_C$ for the Thom class $\tau_{C^f}$.

 with $m = i+j+l-k$.
 We claim that this diagram commutes.
 The commutativity of the two squares which are not labelled is clear.
 The square labelled (1) commutes by the identity relating the cap and the cross-product, see \cite[A.3]{hingston:2017}.
 With the same identity we see that the square labelled (2) commutes up to the sign $(-1)^{ki}$.
-We need to consider subdiagram (3).
+We are left with considering subdiagram (3) to prove this part of theorem.
 We shall use the naturality of the relative cap product, see \cite[Lemma A.1]{hingston:2017}.
 Let $X\in\mathrm{H}_{\bullet}(P^3)$ and consider

 where we use the naturality property \cite[Lemma A.1]{hingston:2017}.
 Note that the pullback $(1\times c R)^*\tau_C$ is understood as a pullback along the map

 with

 Recall that $\tau_C = (p_1\times p_0)^*\tau_N$.
 One directly sees that